 [7] oneM2M TS-0002: "Requirements".

+[8] oneM2M TS-0004: "Service Layer Core Protocol".

 2.2 Informative references

 References are either specific (identified by date of publication and/or edition number or version number) or non-specific.
 For specific references, only the cited version applies.
 For non-specific references, the latest version of the referenced document (including any amendments) applies.